 7. What is the safe level range of ozone for exposure?

-8. What adverse effects I can experience after being exposed to high level of ozone?
+8. What adverse effects I can experience after being exposed to a high level of ozone?

-Adverse effects of ozone exposure can include severe lungs infection attacking the neural, epithelial and immune cells, eye irritation, conjunctivitis, inflammation in tissues of lungs, reduction in ability to breathe.
+Adverse effects of ozone exposure can include severe lungs infection attacking the neural, epithelial, and immune cells, eye irritation, conjunctivitis, inflammation in tissues of the lungs, and reduced inability to breathe.

-9. Which type of industries or places has high level of Ozone?
+9. Which type of industries or places has a high level of Ozone?

 Avail Discount For Students/Research Studies